 5. The golden NPS Survey question

 Ahh the good old golden Net Promoter Score question.
 One of the most powerful questions for all types of business.
 What I love about NPS is that you can do so much with it.
-I’ve wrote many blog post about the power of NPS and what you can do with it.
+I’ve written many blog post about the power of NPS and what you can do with it.
 Here’s one for ya: “How To Leverage NPS To Drive More Sustainable User Growth and Retention”

 Expect there will be a steep drop-off at the write-in portion, but that’s the part of the survey you’ll want to pay attention to.
-Over time you should start seeing tends regarding the most common frustrations, and your biggest selling points.
+Over time you should start seeing trends regarding the most common frustrations, and your biggest selling points.

 6. What’s one feature we can add that would make your day?

-It’s very important for me as a founder to figure out what features our most valuable customers want to see being build next.
+It’s very important for me as a marketer to figure out what features our most valuable customers want to see being build next.
 It can be difficult to figure that out.
 For a related read, you can check out this article, “How to figure out what product feature to build next”.